 In a recent survey conducted by Citizens Advice, some alarming levels of customer service was discovered; ten energy providers are falling considerably short of the customer service standards expected today, failing to achieve even half marks on their customer service.

 These ratings were based on several customer service indicators such as, number of complaints, call waiting times, and how easy the provider made it to switch.

 Gillian Guy, Chief Executive of Citizens Advice, said

 “Today’s rankings continue to show a number of firms struggling to deliver acceptable standards of customer service.
 The new rules which come into force next month will oversee new firms setting up as energy suppliers to make sure they’re fully prepared.
 But there also need to be stricter ongoing requirements and monitoring to tackle existing companies who are not serving their customers well.”

-The next short and simple answer is, quick, simple and convenient methods of communication.
-Leaving customers on hold for hours on end is a sure way to infuriate your customers, Spark Energy found this out for themselves as a Which?
+The short and simple answer is, quick, simple and convenient methods of communication.
+Leaving customers on hold for hours on end is a sure way to infuriate your customers.
+Spark Energy found this out for themselves as a Which?
 Investigation found that their typical on hold waiting time for their customers was 27 minutes and 21 seconds.
-Which maybe one of the reasons that the company ending up going bust.
+Which may be one of the reasons that the company ending up going bust.

 66% of adults feel that valuing their time is the most important thing a company can do to provide them with good online customer experience (Source: Forrester)

-SMS chat is a fantastic way to have instant real time conversations with customers, a very simple, effective and convenient method for your customers.
-Where SMS landing pages can offer your customers more detailed information, with links on where and how they can upload meter readings, book engineers appointments, and pay for their bills or switch provider, all at their own leisure without the need for human interaction.
+SMS chat is a fantastic way to have instant real-time conversations with customers, a very simple, effective and convenient method for your customers.
+Where SMS landing pages can offer your customers more detailed information, with links on where and how they can upload meter readings, book engineer appointments, and pay for their bills or switch provider, all at their own leisure without the need for human interaction.